tmickleydoyle/github-repo-crawler/README.md

 ## 📋 Project Overview

-This project fulfills the requirements outlined in [ORIGINAL_README.md](./ORIGINAL_README.md) by implementing:

 - **Parallel GraphQL API crawling** using GitHub's GraphQL API v4
 - **PostgreSQL database** with optimized schema for efficient updates
 - **Rate limit handling** with exponential backoff and retry mechanisms